cuiyongbo/InsideNginx/docs/source/ngx_red_black_tree_note.rst

 In nginx, Red black tree are implemented using the algorithm described in *Introduction to Algorithms, chapter 13*.
-Its implementation can be found in
+Its implementation and application can be found in

    - ngx_rbtree.h, ngx_rbtree.c
+   - ngx_event_timer.h, ngx_event_timer.c

 Followings are structure definition and public interface declarations: